Chicago, Humor, John Hughes, Menopause

 a grace full life blog

-We bought those damn charity tickets to the John Hughes mansion faster than you could say SAVE FERRIS.
+We bought those damn charity tickets to the Hughes mansion faster than you could say SAVE FERRIS.

 writer sitting at John Hughes grave site

-My husband took this photo from the car because it’s cold on Lake Michigan in April.
+My husband took this photo from the car because it was cold on Lake Michigan in April.
 Yes, I am writing by John Hughes’ grave.
 I believe he wanted proof that his wife required mental help.
-He was probably texting his friends and family something like, “I told her to get into the car, but she said something about James Spader and then she lost me…”

 A couple of notes: